 If your tenant has requested the notice because of other issues in the tenancy, you can try to resolve these issues according to the advice in this tool rather than serve notice.

-You can call us on our dedicated Landlord Line on 0115 8761644 or by email NPRAS@nottinghamcity.gov.uk.
-For help and advice on any of the issues outlined in this guide or at any other time that your tenant is at risk of eviction.
+You can contact us for help and advice on any of the issues outlined in this guide or at any other time your tenant is at risk of eviction.